EladKarni/rn-dualtemp-weather/README.md

 ```sh
   eas build --profile development --platform android
 ```
 Note that `development` is one of the predefined build presets.
 To see the other options or add your own, checkout `eas.json` in the root directory.
+You'll also need to remove `app.config.js` from the `.gitignore` as EAS uses that to determain what to upload for processing.

 <br>
 <br>